iley-power/democracy-how/README.md

 =Democracy starts from jail ?=
 Another important difference between democracies and dictatorships is: what types of people are jailed and prosecuted.
 In dictatorships people with antisocial personality disorders are allowed to participate in damaging activities with little consequences to them, if they play by the bureaucracy rules of the dictatorship.
 Meaning: dictatorship may punish a crime like beating people for fun to maintain order on the streets, but allow the same people to beat and torture political dissidents in jails.
 In Democracy there is an inversion: there is a set of bureaucratic rules to protect individuals.
 Whoever steps over them may be prosecuted and jailed.
 As a consequence people with antisocial personality disorders are more careful to not intimidate the law in democratic regime.
-They try to abuse people behind the scenes in methods that are hard to prove.
+They try to abuse people behind the scenes using methods that are hard to prosecute e.g., in corporate settings.
 Free press gives people the opportunity to speak up against influential people that have antisocial personality disorders and provides an opportunity to bring them to trial.
+Recent successful movement in that direction is the MeToo movement.
-It is hard for a peaceful society to exist when people with antisocial personality disorder are allowed to behave as they like.
+It is hard for a peaceful society to exist when violent people are allowed to behave as they like.
 Often such people crave for power and create systems, such as working conditions, that are intolerable.
 In democracy such people can be punished.
 In dictatorship, there are no mechanisms for such punishment.
 There are many examples in history when societies went into a state of total anarchy.
 When there is no rule of a police on the street and when whoever is strong physically and is organized wins over the weak.
 We can start from an example on a small scale when during a 2017 police strike in Brazil in state of Espírito Santo, crime rates spiked.
 With no police in the area criminals had a card blanch to steal and murder on unprecedented levels.
 As a result the state government had to ask the army to step in until the dispute with the police payroll could be negotiated.
 On a larger scale, Somalia was torn apart by a fifteen-years-long civil war.
 Consequently, Somalia became a so called “Failed State” https://en.wikipedia.org/wiki/Failed_state

 Police force should receive adequate salary to be able to enforce the law.
 Police officers put their lives in danger on a daily basis.
 Low salary leads to police corruption and inability to fight gangsters.
 With inadequate salary one can expect that the police first would curb to organized crime, can be infiltrated by crime organization, and can also become the prime crime organization by itself.
 With low salary police officers can start collecting protection money to increase their budget or start running their own underground businesses.
-A good example would be: corruption of local police in Mexico and in Russia. <!--Need quotes for police salaries relative to median population salary→
+A good example would be: corruption of local police in Mexico in 2010s and in Russia during the 1990s. <!--Need quotes for police salaries relative to median population salary→>

+Given the above discussion about police, it is important to discuss the BLM movement in US.
+One of the goals of the BLM movement is to protect afro-american minorities from racial-profiling and violence of the police force.
+However, BLM officially states that the only solution to this problem is to disband the police altogether.
+By disbanding the police, the society will be open to anarchy that will slowly be filled with violent groups that can’t be stopped.
+The interim solution suggested by BLM requires to defund the police.
+Such approach could work if the funding provided based on intended work capacity to keep the society safe and not based on arbitrary funding cuts to appease demonstrators.
+One important highlight related to the BLM movement is that if the police is mustrasted by a population of a certain neighborhood, then residents will not report crime to the police and hence democracy can not fully work in such neighborhood; criminal law won’t be enforced.
+There need to be a balance between the power of the police to enforce the law and its accountability against the citizens of the community so that police doesn’t become corrupt and violent against the people that they were sworn to protect.
 =Teaching democracy=
  In a way the generation raised under dictatorship would never be free.
 Somewhere deep inside this generation is enslaved and traumatized by the regime and societal rules in it.
 To establish a proper democratic society it is important to educate for Democracy in school and actually as early as in day care.
 Ideas of respecting the other and understanding the different are cornerstones of democracy.
 You would be surprised how many societies are not teaching these principles in daycares.
 For older ages, describing the participation in democratic processes is important.
 If a person is not participating in elections, demonstrations, public hearings, writing letters to politicians, supporting news organizations, joining parties, then do not expect democracy to last much further in time.

 Democracy is based on the idea that every citizen is expected to participate in the elections and that every voice is equal.
 As an outcome, it is important to educate the public about politics and other topics related to the state of a country.
 Uneducated public will vote for populists that in term may become dictators.

+=Role of education=
+Teachers have a central role in supporting dictatorship and in promoting democracy.
+This is true for all levels of education: starting from child care, schools, and universities.
+If you are a teacher, try to stand you ground to promote free thinking.
+Free thinking and critical thinking are important to judge the regime.
+Children that are used to confront elders about their knowledge will be less susceptible to brain-washing.
+If you have children, but live under dictatorship, try to find schools oriented on science.
+Scientific research and methods are oriented on the search for truth.

 =Non-violence=
 Many promote to lead a fight against dictatorships using non-violent activities.
 Such activities may work against tyranny regimes which are somewhat moderate or against an occupation by a democratic country (e.g., during occupation of India by UK).
 However, it is hard to imagine how non-violence can work under extremely violent regimes such as were Stalinist USSR or the Nazi Third Reich or Pol Pot’s Khmer Rouge movement in Cambodia.
 Even in regimes that are perceived as not too violent, peaceful resistance may not work.